open-rmf/rmf_demos/README.md

 * [Clinic World](#Clinic-World)
 * [Hotel World](#Hotel-World)

-> Note: When running the demos on Ubuntu 18.04 + ROS2 Eloquent, you are required to explicitly supply gazebo_version launch argument.
+> Note: When running the demos on Ubuntu 18.04 (not officially supported), you are required to explicitly supply gazebo_version launch argument.
 Eg: ros2 launch demos office.launch.xml gazebo_version:=9

 ---